apache/incubator-stormcrawler/external/warc/README.md

   - the HTTP response headers `Transfer-Encoding`, `Content-Encoding` and `Content-Length` are masked with the prefix `X-Crawler-`
   - a new `Content-Length` header is always appended with the actual payload length.

+You can specify in the configuration which metadata key/values to store as WARC metadata using `warc.metadata.keys`.

 ## Consuming WARC files